-The main purpose of the Dallas ISD is to improve student academic achievement.
+Among the core beliefs of the Dallas ISD is that its main purpose is to improve student academic achievement.
 One way the district measures schools' ability to improve achievement is with its School Effectiveness Index, or SEI.
 The SEI is a value-added measure of students' performance on state- and district-mandated tests and the schools' improvement on other variables affecting student achievement, such as graduation rate and enrollment in Advanced Placement courses.

-This manual outlines the method used to compute SEIs by describing the following: (1) selected outcome variables, (2) procedures for establishing appropriate comparisons, (3) procedures for establishing school cohorts, and (4) the equations that make up the SEI model.
+This manual outlines the method used to compute SEIs by describing the following: selected outcome variables, procedures for establishing school cohorts, procedures for establishing appropriate comparisons, and the equations that make up the SEI model.